endlessm/moddable-platformer/doc/MODS.md

 These platforms can be made into moving platforms by using Godot's Animation functionality.

+### Multiplayer and player controls

+Click on the `Player` node.
+In the inspector, try changing the Player dropdown to "Two" or "Both".

+Duplicate the `Player` node.
+Move it next to the existing player.
+Then change the Player to "Two" in the duplicated one.
+Now the game is multiplayer.

 ### Player and flag appearance

 Click on the `Player` node.
 In the inspector, observe where it says `Sprite